Ex4ltado/JarEditor/README.md

 JarEditor is a Java/Kotlin lib that uses Javassist to decompile, modify and recompile .jar files.

-allows you to decompile, modify and recompile .jar files.

 <!-- TOC -->
   * [JarEditor ⚡️](#jareditor-)
     * [Use Example](#use-example)